 - A range of field trips

-- Local cell phone
+- Local cell phone to borrow (if necessary)

 - Transportation for local program related academic and extracurricular activities